toopher/toopher-ruby/README.md

     auth = api.authenticate(user_name, terminal_identifier)

     # if you got here, everything is good!  poll the auth request status as described above
-    # there are four distinct errors ToopherAPI can return if it needs more data
+    # there are four distinct errors ToopherApi can return if it needs more data
 rescue UserDisabledError
     # you have marked this user as disabled in the Toopher API.
 rescue UnknownUserError